 2016/17 charging year tariff forecasts

 Our work considering a Targeted Charging Review and how we are working with Ofgem and others to ensure a coordinated approach with other network charging initiatives.

 Tools and calculators

 The current charging calculations are based on the Oct 2014 TEC register.
-To view the latest TEC register please refer to the Registers, reports, and guidance page.
+To view the latest Transmission entry capacity (TEC) register please refer to the Registers, reports, and guidance page.

 Generation zoning reviews

 We undertake reviews of generation tariff zones at the start of the Price Control period unless there is a significant change in the generation background.
 These documents contain consultation details of previous reviews.

 TNUoS charging statements are documents describing our charges and the methodologies behind them.
 The Use of System Charging Methodology Statement and the Connection Charging Methodology Statement are included within Section 14 of the Connection and Use of System Code (CUSC).
 National Grid administers the CUSC.
 Changes to the CUSC are subject to industry consultation, approved either by Ofgem or the CUSC Modification Panel.

 DCLF ICRP Transport Model

 We publish the DC Load Flow Investment Cost Related Pricing (DCLF ICRP) Transport Model which allows users to undertake their own sensitivity analysis of generation and demand tariffs under different scenarios.